nicolasguillen/kointlin/README.md

 ### Publishing

-You must have an `upload.p12` and your actual email in `~/.gradle/gradle.properties` together with :
+You must have an `upload.p12` and the following in `~/.gradle/gradle.properties` with your actual email:

 ```
 KOINTLIN_UPLOAD_PLAY_EMAIL=<email>